lupyuen/nuttx-star64/README.md

 Let's explore the I2C Controller for Star64 JH7110.
 We need the I2C for  controlling the [X-Powers AXP15060 PMIC](https://lupyuen.github.io/articles/display3#appendix-jh7110-display-driver), which will be used for HDMI Output.

-According to the [I2C Device Tree Configuration](https://doc-en.rvspace.org/VisionFive2/DG_I2C/JH7110_SDK/i2c_source_code.html): I2C Base Address is 0x10030000, with range 0x10000.
+According to the [I2C Device Tree Configuration](https://doc-en.rvspace.org/VisionFive2/DG_I2C/JH7110_SDK/i2c_source_code.html): I2C Port 0 Base Address is 0x10030000, with range 0x10000.

+(There are 7 I2C Ports: I2C0 to I2C6)

 Let's dump the I2C Registers with U-Boot Bootloader...